Arbitrators say they can hear Chevron-Ecuador case

 The plaintiffs awarded $18 billion a year ago have said they will try to collect in countries where Chevron still has assets, and the panel’s ruling will not affect those plans.

-“The panel’s ruling is unenforceable and illegitimate,” Karen Hinton, a Washington D.C.-based spokeswoman for the plaintiffs, said in a statement on Tuesday.
-“It will have no legal impact in Ecuador, the United States, or in any country that observes the rule of law.”

-The legal team for the Ecuadoreans has also argued the panel’s interim ruling violates provisions of Ecuador’s constitution prohibiting interference in its courts.
+The legal team for the Ecuadoreans, once led by New York-based lawyer Steven Donziger, has argued that the panel’s interim ruling violates provisions of Ecuador’s constitution prohibiting interference in its courts.

-But Chevron has said that it has uncovered in the U.S. courts evidence of fraud by lawyers for the Ecuadorean plaintiffs, which they deny.
-The company is pursuing a separate racketeering lawsuit against the Ecuadorian plaintiffs and their attorneys.
+But Chevron has said that it has uncovered in the U.S. courts evidence of fraud by lawyers for the Ecuadorean plaintiffs.
+The company is pursuing a separate racketeering lawsuit against the Ecuadorean plaintiffs and their attorneys.

 Anticipating defeat in the marathon pollution trial, Chevron filed for arbitration in September 2009, a few months after hiring Pate, a former assistant attorney general at the U.S. Department of Justice.
 The litigation has taken place over two decades.